riscv-europe/summit-website/site.src/pages/posters.md

 ### Benjamin Cabé -- Open Source All the Way Down with Zephyr and RISC-V

-Benjamin Cabé -- Linux Foundation (Toulouse, France).
+Benjamin Cabé (Linux Foundation, Toulouse, France)

 **Summary**